 What is VTDITC?

 VTDITC: Hip Hop Studies at Virginia Tech is a practitioner-focused, student-driven, culturally responsive community engagement program that prioritizes experiential learning.
 The multifaceted and ever-evolving program is based in Southwest Virginia on the campus of Virginia Tech (a public, land grant university with a student body of approximately 38,000).
-VTDITC was co-created by a diverse transdisciplinary team and is now in our eighth consecutive academic year of programming.
-The program has iteratively developed since the Fall 2016 semester; we have successfully hosted more than 900 events.
+VTDITC was co-created by a diverse transdisciplinary team and is now in our ninth consecutive academic year of programming.
+The program has iteratively developed since the Fall 2016 semester; we have successfully hosted more than 1100 events.

 Images taken by Bryce Daniels